 Be sure to use a frying thermometer to be accurate.
 Pull the dough into odd shapes that look like elephant ears, then drop them into the fryer, in batches, and cook until golden brown, about 3 minutes.
 Flip them over with a chop stick and cook the other side until golden brown, a few more minutes.
 Repeat the process until all of the dough is used.
 Arrange them on a serving platter and serve with jam, maple syrup, and powdered sugar.
 Sit down, get coffee and eat.

 Cook's Note: The dough usually made a day before using.

-Recipe courtesy Chris Cosentino
+Recipe courtesy of Chris Cosentino